wngerry/wngerry/README.md

 # Hi, I'm GERRY WILLIAM NANLOHY
 ## Fresh Graduate of Computer Science From BINUS University | Intelligent System Major | Ex-Intern at Jawa Timur Park & City Guide 911FM Radio

-- 🌱 I am interested in the technology industry, especially Intelligent System, Data Analyst, Hardware Engineering, Mobile Programming, System Analyst & UI/UX.
+- 🌱 I am interested in the technology industry.
+I learn a lot about Intelligent System, Data Analyst, Hardware Engineering, System Analyst & UI/UX.

-- ⚡ I love graphic design and illustration too, especially Renaissance Illustration.
+- ⚡ I love graphic design and illustration too, especially in Renaissance Illustration.
 Since high school, I have been freelancing in the graphic design & illustration things.

 - 🥅 2024 Goals: Contribute more to any projects and get the job!!!